ROKT/rokt-sdk-react-native/Rokt.Widget/README.md

 ```

 #### File: MainApplication.java (Module: app)
-2. In your ReactApplication class, make sure you add the RoktWidgetViewPackage to the getPackages method:
+2. In your ReactApplication class, make sure you add the RoktEmbeddedViewPackage to the getPackages method:
 ```
         @Override
         protected List<ReactPackage> getPackages() {
           @SuppressWarnings("UnnecessaryLocalVariable")
           List<ReactPackage> packages = new PackageList(this).getPackages();

-          //Add the RoktWidgetViewPackage
+          //Add the RoktEmbeddedViewPackage
-          packages.add(new RoktWidgetViewPackage());
+          packages.add(new RoktEmbeddedViewPackage());
           return packages;
         }
  ```